-In the pubu stance, can be moved from the right gunbu, turning the body to the left and transferring the weight to the right leg. the pubu helps to strengthen the back, stretch the legs and lower back.
+In the pubu pose can move from the right gongbu, turning the body to the left and transferring the weight on the right leg.
+Pubu helps to strengthen the back, stretching the legs and lower back.

 This stance is versatile for both attack and defense against high jump attacks.
 It was while in the pubu that the martial artist Woo Song killed the tiger jumping on him during the Song Dynasty.

-The legs are crossed and bent at the knees.
-The left foot is in front, the heel is on the ground, you are sitting on the right lower leg, the right knee is pressed to the left lower leg from the outside.
-Crossed legs protect the groin and prepare for a side impact or avoiding an opponent standing on the side.
+Your legs are crossed and bent at the knees.
+Left foot in front, heel on the ground, you sit on the right shin, right knee pressed against the left shin on the outside.
+Crossed legs protect the groin and prepare for a side kick or departure from an opponent standing to the side.

-Siebu is the basis for a number of tricks that contain fast lateral movement in the chain.
-Siebu training works out lightning-fast “immersion” to the ground in order to get away from the attack and prepare to strike with a hand from below into the enemy’s opened corps.
+Xiebu is the basis for a number of techniques containing a fast lateral movement in the chain.
+Xiebu training practices a lightning-fast “dive” to the ground to evade an attack and get ready to strike a hand from below into the opponent’s open body.

 Stance of “Lohan sleeps” （罗汉睡觉）